 This is the person who is being assessed.
-She or he could be a trainee, an apprentice, a manager or an employee at any level in the organisation.
+They could be a trainee, an apprentice, a manager, or an employee at any level in the organisation.
 Candidates come in all varieties, young learners and mature adults, women and men, confident and hesitant, of different ethnic backgrounds and some with special needs.